Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: The mighty ``stones''

-However, for the scalar-LQ options (i) and (ii), none of the models in Tables~\ref{tab:T1-i-a}-\ref{tab:T3-x-a} are available, because at least one LQ has to be introduced additionally.
-Under such a circumstance, for the scalar-LQ option (i), model A-1 (A-2) associated with the diagrams T1-i-a, T1-i-b,T3-iii-a, T3-iv-b, T3-ix-a, and T3-x-a, after extending to the missing $S_1$ or $S_3$ accordingly, shall be the best option, because it will involve minimal number of new degrees of freedom.
+However, for the scalar-LQ options (i) and (ii), none of the models listed in Tables~\ref{tab:T1-i-a}--\ref{tab:T3-x-a} are available, because at least an additional LQ has to be introduced.
+Under such a circumstance, for the scalar-LQ option (i), the model A-1 (A-2) associated with the diagrams T1-i-a, T1-i-b,T3-iii-a, T3-iv-b, T3-ix-a, and T3-x-a, after extended to include the missing LQ $S_1$ or $S_3$, shall be the optimum, because it will involve a minimal number of new degrees of freedom.
 Intriguingly, both $S_1$ and $S_3$ will contribute to the neutrino mass generation in the enlarged model A-1 (A-2) of the diagrams T1-i-a and T3-iii-a.
-The next best option would be the model A-1 (A-2) associated with the diagrams, such as T3-i-a, T3-i-b, T3-ii-a, T3-ii-b, T2-i-a, T2-i-b, T3-iii-b, and T3-iv-a, since one more new field must be added.
-Similar to the previous option, both $S_1$ and $S_3$ in the modified model A-1 (A-2) of the diagrams T3-i-a, T3-ii-a, T2-i-a, and T3-iv-a will contribute to the neutrino mass generation; interestingly, the updated model T3-ii-a-A-1 (A-2) will involve overall 3 scalar LQs.
+The next best option would be the model A-1 (A-2) associated, e.g., with the diagrams T3-i-a, T3-i-b, T3-ii-a, T3-ii-b, T2-i-a, T2-i-b, T3-iii-b, and T3-iv-a, since only one additional new field must be added.
+Similar to the previous optimum, both $S_1$ and $S_3$ in the modified model A-1 (A-2) of the diagrams T3-i-a, T3-ii-a, T2-i-a, and T3-iv-a will contribute to the neutrino mass generation; interestingly, the updated model T3-ii-a-A-1 (A-2) will involve overall three scalar LQs.

-Semi-similar conclusions drawn for the scalar-LQ option (i) hold for the scalar-LQ option (ii), too.
-For instance, the best option shall arise from model B-1 (B-2) enlarged with $S_3$ of the diagrams T1-i-a and T3-iii-a, while the next best one from the updated model B-1 (B-2) of the diagrams: T3-i-a, T3-ii-a, T2-i-a, and T3-iv-a.
+Semi-similar conclusions drawn for the scalar-LQ option (i) hold for the option (ii) as well.
+For instance, the optimum shall arise from the model B-1 (B-2) associated with the diagrams T1-i-a and T3-iii-a enlarged with the LQ $S_3$, while the next best option from the updated model B-1 (B-2) associated with the diagrams T3-i-a, T3-ii-a, T2-i-a, and T3-iv-a.